honhanbao/SQL_Python_European-Soccer-Database/README.md

    ## Description
    In this project, I use pandas to run sql query and also using pandas datafame to query data of interest for analysis.
-   This is a combination work on SQL query and similar function from pandas.